andyl/rfx.nvim/README.md

-# RfxNvim
+# RfxiNvim

-Experimental Neovim plugin for Rfx
+Experimental Neovim plugin for Rfxi.

 Refactoring support for Elixir